Alarxon/TvShowsProject/README.md

 to the “.csproj” file, to generate an XML documentation from the code comments.
 12. Adding “IncludeXmlComments” to the AddSwaggerGen function in the Programs.cs file

+### Frontend

+13. Adding Bootstrap to the Angular Project.
+14. Editing the default app component (app.component) to add the router-outlet.
+15. Creating the home (select and delete), insert, and update components (CRUD operations).
+16. Add the routes to the app-routing.module.ts
+17. Edit home component to load the data from TvShow API on a CRUD table.
+18. Edit insert component to show a form to insert data using the API POST method.
+19. Edit update component to show a form with the select TV Show and with the capabilities to update the info.
+20. Edit again the home component to add the delete functionality (before selecting the option the user is asked to confirm).